inspec/inspec/docs-chef-io/content/inspec/resources/aws_iam_inline_policy.md

 Please note the following about the behavior of `have_statement`:

-- `Action`, `Sid`, and `Resource` allow using a regular expression as the search critera instead of a string literal.
+- `Action`, `Sid`, and `Resource` allow using a regular expression as the search criteria instead of a string literal.
 - it does not support wildcard expansion; to check for a wildcard value, check for it explicitly.
 For example, if the policy includes a statement with `"Action": "s3:*"` and the test checks for `Action: "s3:PutObject"`, the test _will not match_.
 You must write an additional test checking for the wildcard case.
 - it supports searching list values.
-For example, if a statement contains a list of 3 resources, and a `have_statement` test specifes _one_ of those resources, it will match.
+For example, if a statement contains a list of 3 resources, and a `have_statement` test specifies _one_ of those resources, it will match.
 - `Action` and `Resource` allow using a list of string literals or regular expressions in a test, in which case _all_ must match on the _same_ statement for the test to match.
 Order is ignored.
 - it does not support the `[Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)` or `Conditional` key, or any of `NotAction`, `Not[Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)`, or `NotResource`.